A treatment for Alzheimer's 05 March 2025

 A treatment for Alzheimer's - My Mum's Story

-The improvement
+The story of Mum’s Alzheimer’s improvement

 The improvement started with a serious decline.
 Mum had diarrhoea in the night of 20 August 2019 and we didn't know until the next morning, I feel guilty because even though her pants were clean at bed time she didn't smell right.
 If I had got her to the toilet maybe she would have been OK, but then maybe we wouldn't have seen the improvement.

 On the 10th September 2019 we phoned the Doctor as we were concerned that she was dehydrated.
-Two nurses came to visit and agreed that Mum was dehydrated and they arranged for her to get fluids on the Ambulatory Ward at the local hospital.
-She was given 1 litre of sodium chloride IV infusion over 5 hours, it was a very long afternoon/evening.
+Two nurses came to visit and agreed that Mum was dehydrated and they arranged for her to get fluids on the Ambulatory Ward at the Stepping Hill hospital.
+She was given 1 litre of sodium chloride IV infusion over 5 hours, it was a very very very long afternoon/evening.
 The next day Mum was due to have another litre IV but was sufficiently recovered to stop them fitting a cannula.
 We took her home and managed that day to get her to drink 400mls of fluid.

-In all of this Mum had decided she would no longer tolerate her false teeth, so eating became a bigger problem.
+In all of this Mum had decided she would no longer tolerate her false teeth, so eating became a problem.
 Her old diet went out of the window and we started Mum on a new and different diet.
-As a team her carers got together and starting with breakfast found new ways to get Mum to eat.
+As a team, her carers got together and starting with breakfast found new ways to get Mum to eat.
 We started with the commercial Ensure drinks, but they are expensive and lack fibre.
 Then a different carer arrived and brought her Nutribullet, the milk shake for Mum was born, and it worked.

 Breakfast became a milk shake: